-In the past few decades, various algorithms have been put forward.
+One of the advantages of quantum computing over classical computation is to simulate complex quantum systems.
+This idea was originally proposed famously by Richard Feynman\cite{feyn82}: \begin{quotation} "Let the computer itself be built of quantum mechanical elements which obey quantum mechanical laws." \end{quotation} In the past few decades, various algorithms have been put forward.
 Seth Llodys\cite{lloyd1996universal} first formulated the problem for local Hamiltonian simulation where k-local means, for $H = \sum_j^{L} H_j$, each term acts on at most k qubits rather than all n qubits\footnote{In this case the problem is reduced to polynomial space: $L = \text{poly}(n)$ since $L \leq \sum_{j=1}^{k} {n \choose j} \leq c {n \choose j} \leq \frac{n^{n-c}}{(c-1)!}$}: given any Hamiltonian evolution unitary $U = e^{-iHt}$, we can find a set of quantum gates that could approximate the evolution:

-He then explicitly used compilation method called product formula or trotterisation to find out how the error $\epsilon(U) = \Vert e^{-iHt} - V \Vert$\footnote{Here spectral norm is takenn as the measurement metric between different unitaries.
-And We consider real time evolution(RTE) throughout the paper.}, scales with system parameters: Consider many-body Hamiltonian as $H = \sum_{k=1}^{L} h_k H_k$, where $H_k$ is one sub-term (usually a Pauli string) in the Hamiltonian and $h_k$ is the associated coefficient.
-The first order trotterisation (or lie trotter) is defined as:
+He then explicitly used a compilation method called product formula or trotterization to find out how the error $\epsilon(U) = \Vert e^{-iHt} - V \Vert$\footnote{Here spectral norm is taken as the measurement metric between different unitaries.
+We also consider real-time evolution(RTE) throughout the paper.}, scales with system parameters: Consider many-body Hamiltonian as $H = \sum_{k=1}^{L} h_k H_k$, where $H_k$ is one sub-term (usually a Pauli string) in the Hamiltonian and $h_k$ is the associated coefficient.
+The first order trotterization (or lie trotter) is defined as: